jmiller-soft/continent/vpn-proxy-chain.md

-﻿## How to use Continent VPN with Email client
+## How to use Continent VPN as proxy chain

+Continent allows to create chain with any type of proxy - socks4/5, http, https...
+All traffic passes first through continent and then your proxy.
+Thus you behind two proxies.

 #### Show usage help